Keeping your business healthy and stress-free

 Customer A Profit Share = (All Profit / Customer A Profit) * 100%

-When most of your billable hours depend on one customer, you're in a very precarious situation and you have to make subpar business decisions because the customer holds all the bargaining chips.
-And customers know it.
-They know how much power they have over you and they use it.
+When most of your billable hours depend on one customer, you're in a very risky situation.
+You might need to make subpar business decisions because the customer holds all the bargaining chips.
+And customers know this - they know how much power they have over you, and they use it.

-There are a lot of reasons why companies keep depending on big customers like those in their portfolio, the most common one being “they're my A-list customer that gives me leverage when dealing with media”.
+There are a lot of reasons why companies keep depending on big customers and having them in their portfolios.
+The most common one goes along the lines of "they're my A-list customer that gives me leverage when dealing with media."
 I pretty much heard it all, but in the end, they're all just excuses.

 Note: a small customer that pays on time is always better than a big customer who you need to chase for payments.
-Stable and healthy cash-flow is the lifeblood of every business that’s more important than anyone realizes.
+Stable and healthy cash flow is the lifeblood of every business.

-Slowly phase out bad customer who make your life bitter.
+Slowly phase out bad customers that make your life bitter.
 You probably know who they are; even people in your company who don't work directly with them know who they are - that’s how bad they are.